CGPA Full Form - CGPA to Percentage Convert Formula

 Total credit hours throughout all terms divided by the sum of grade points received in all courses.

-Grade points obtained in courses during a term divided by total credit hours in that term.
+Grade points obtained in courses during a term are divided by the total credit hours in that term.

 Long-term (entire academic course)